Dohwee-Kim/React-Shopping/README.md

-# Personal garage-sale web application
+# Personal Shoes shopping web application

-Built with React
+Shoooes is the new way to shop your shoes !